Who We Are

 I believe that effective dog training is about opening channels of communication between dog and owner.
 The Confident Dog is based on my fundamental belief that pet owners must not humanize their dog.
 Rather, owners must learn how to communicate with their pet in the best manner possible.
 My philosophy is that firmness, fairness, patience and balanced energy are the essential tools in rehabilitating and handling pets.
 There’s an answer to all canine behavioral problems without having to consider abandoning or euthanizing a pet.
 I strive to educate people on what those answers are by making them well-informed dog owners.

-Since the company’s inception, Taylor has had the opportunity to showcase his clients’ dogs by working in the entertainment industry with large canine breeds that were once misbehaved.
-Initially, he worked with Comedy Central as a trainer/handler of a red-nose Pitbull for a sketch comedy pilot.
-Additionally, Taylor trained a Great Dane who became a star (as himself) in a theatre play, “The Rehearsal: Playing The Dane.”
-More currently, The Confident Dog trains and consults for New York dog rescue organizations.
+I have had a high success rate in training dogs considered to be “untrainable.”
+I have rehabilitated more than 200 dogs in the greater NYC area since the inception of our company.
+I was a weekly contributing writer for Men’s Journal, writing on all things dog-related.
+I have had the opportunity to showcase my clients’ dogs by working in the entertainment industry with large canine breeds that were once problematic.
+I have worked with Comedy Central as a trainer/handler of a red-nose Pitbull for a sketch comedy pilot.
+I have also trained a Great Dane to became the star (as himself) in a theatre play, “The Rehearsal: Playing The Dane.”